Prabalsingh00y/M1_CProject/README.md

 codewithc(https://www.codewithc.com/mini-project-in-c-bank-management-system/)
 Projectgeek(https://projectsgeek.com/2013/06/banking-project-in-c-language-source-code.html)
 Youtube(https://youtu.be/eGaImwD8fPQ)
-## In this Miniproject and code,I had taken help from youtube and google to make this
+##In this Miniproject and code,I had taken help from youtube and google to make this.